adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 I'd encourage every founder to start reading again.

+Admit that you don't know everything.
 Keep learning.
-Admit that you don't know everything.

 Prioritize your personal growth.

-Because a better you will make a better leader.
+Because a better you, will make a better leader.

-... and by better leader, I mean a better **Level 5 leader**.
+... and by better leader, I mean a **Level 5 leader**.

-**Your mission should you choose to accept: start reading, and never stop.**
+**Your mission should you choose to accept:**
+**Start reading, and never stop.**

 Coming Next Week
 ---